Ryp/reaper/README.md

-# ReaperGL
+# Reaper

-ReaperGL is a small C++14 Engine project based on OpenGL 4.5.
+Reaper is a small C++14 Engine to test stuff

+Originally for OpenGL, now turning into a Tower Defense game.
+Vulkan might be used for the rendering also.

 ## Build